krzjoa/awesome-python-data-science/README.md

 * [modin](https://github.com/modin-project/modin) - Speed up your pandas workflows by changing a single line of code. <img height="20" src="img/pandas_big.png" alt="pandas compatible">
 * [swifter](https://github.com/jmcarpenter2/swifter) - A package which efficiently applies any function to a pandas dataframe or series in the fastest available manner.
 * [pandas_flavor](https://github.com/Zsailer/pandas_flavor) - A package which allow to write your own flavor of Pandas easily.
+* [pandas-log](https://github.com/eyaltrabelsi/pandas-log) - A package which allow to provide feedback about basic pandas operations and find both buisness logic and performance issues.

 ### Pipelines
 * [pdpipe](https://github.com/shaypal5/pdpipe) - Sasy pipelines for pandas DataFrames.